| HTRDR-PLANETS(1) | General Commands Manual | HTRDR-PLANETS(1) |

 Greenstein or user defined) are also defined per node.

-is a renderer that
+htrdr‑planets is a renderer that

-calculates an image (option -i
+calculates an image (option -i) for a given

-observation position (option -C
+observation position (option -C).
+In addition to

 rendering images, it can also be used to estimate the volumic radiative